200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-12-TheEmperorsdeathbythehandsofhiswives.md

 One player plays Terenghast and his entire empire.
-The other players play Terenghast’s wives conspiring to assassinate him.
+The other players play Terenghastâ€™s wives conspiring to assassinate him.

 Ladies, your trust level starts at 6.